 Tie votes are lost motions.
 Except when hearing a Planning item, when all Councilmembers are present, a tie vote whether to grant an appeal from official action shall be considered a denial of such appeal, unless the Council takes another action to consider the matter further.
 If a tie vote results at a time when less than all members of the Council are present, the matter shall automatically be continued to the agenda of the next regular meeting of the Council, unless otherwise ordered by Council.
-(Official actions are those quasi-judicial actions such as made by the Planning Commission wherein less than four votes sustain their action.)

-ABSTENTIONS
+ABSTENTIONS AND RECUSALS

 Abstentions shall be counted but shall not be recorded as either an "aye" or "nay" vote.
-Should a Councilmember abstain from voting on an issue due to a conflict of interest, an announcement should be made before the discussion of the item indicating the reason for the abstention.
+Should a Councilmember be recused from voting on an issue due to a conflict of interest, an announcement should be made before the discussion of the item indicating the reason for the recusal.